 Now I've got to come around the corner.
 Here, take that.
 And then we’ve got to come through this.
 Yep, smelling.
 So here's the right side.
 Handheld to me please.
 Okay, hold that with two hands.
 I got to go right there - yep.
-Now you’ve got to score over this cuz we've got to take this out.
+Now you’ve got to score over this cause we've got to take this out.
 It’s omentum and side wall, right?
 But because it’s struck to the omentum - make a hole there - that needs to be divided.
 Way up high - slide it up.
 Scissor, 2-0.
-Okay, now have to take all this and bring up this way.
+Okay.
+Now have to take all this and bring this way.
 Alright, now, I got to come around the corner here.
 See this?
 It comes this way - yeah this way.
-Keep moving on up.
+Keep moving that up.
 Let’s just - the sigmoid volvulus is just ridiculous huh?
 Yeah.
 That's crazy - okay, open this up a bit.
 Come this way to here.
 Yellow to here.
 And around here - around this way.
 K - open this up.
 Turn around the corner.
 Open this here.
 Come this way.
 Okay, so this is this.
 This goes this way.
 And this - handheld.
 See, I don't know which goes to the out.
 That goes out - so that goes there - right along there.
 Pull up - with your sponge.
 Right along there.
 Push there.
 Right along there.
 Right here.
 Up there.
 Up higher.
 K - we need to free that last little bit up there.
 Pull that over.
 Take that right there - that - closer to the fat - to the fat.
 K, so we need to spread your hand.
 We need to get this out of there, right?
 You gotta have this on it.
 That right there.
-Put this here - right here.
+It’s up here..
 Up here.
-Right there - right there.
 Right there.
+Right there.
+Right there.
 Right here.
 No Teressa - right here.
 But isn’t that a piece of colon?
 No. Here - yes.
 And right there.
 Suction there Christina.
 Almost there.
 K - right there.
+Right there.
 Right there.
 Right here.
 Right there.
 Okay - right across here.
 Right here.
 Right there.
 He’s got retro-cranial fibrosis there.
 Right here - good.
 Right here.
 And right here.

 Alright - take that out one sec.
 So we have that up pretty good.
 Now what we're missing - take this here.
-And that is just - sucks - any other surgery back in his kidney, right?
-So now the question is what do we do.
+And that is just - sucks - and he had surgery back in his kidney, right?
+So now our question is what do we do.
 So clearly the volvulus needs to go, right?
 I mean I can't leave him with that so we could take this down, take all this out, and sew it to here.

 Now look - I got out of the way - this is where we're stuck from the - from the colon surgery - I mean the kidney surgery, right?
 And then we get into this up here.
 We obviously can't leave in this, right?
 No. Close that.
-Here.
+Slide around this way.
 So I need you to hold that way - with this hand here - no there and here - here, here.
 That’s the point of tension, right?
-No pull up - get your cautery.
+Now pull up - get your cautery.
 Pull up - get your cautery - right here.
 And right across here.
 Don’t worry about that.
 And we’re all stuck, right?
 Stuck right in there.
 Alright.
-No, he’s got a big open incision on his side.
+Now, he’s got a big open incision on his side.

-But you were thinking about doing an amosa and a loop or just across.
-I’m thinking about doing just across.
-I just don't think - yeah.
+But you were thinking about doing an amosa and a loop or just a colostomy.
+I’m thinking about doing just a colostomy.
+I just don't think...
 He’s got a - this is like the equivalent of a sigmoid volvulus - an unwrapped sigmoid volvulus - probably because of his quadriplegia and what's been going on, but I just don't think - I don't think it's going to be safe.
 I can't sew to that.
 It's not going to work - yeah, it's not going to work.
 We have a bag, which is reversible with another operation, when he’s better.
 ILA 100 please.
 So there’s no rectal stuff?
-Bite this off right there.
-So if we did an end - take it, staple - we wouldn’t have to do a distal - no, you’d just have to get - yep, yep.
+So if we did an end - take it, staple it - we wouldn’t have to do a distal - no, you’d just have to get - yep, yep.

-Well I don't think it was obstructed because that distal end - that big is distal - so I doubt he was completely obstructed.
-So we’ve got - we still got a lot of bowel.
+Well I don't think it was obstructed because that distal end - that big end is distal - so I doubt he was completely obstructed.
+So we’ve got - we still got a lot of bowel - you know.
+Don’t kid yourself.
 Okay, so we need to go right here.
-What do you want to call the stuff to me.
-Left colectomy, sigmoid resection, and we're going to do end colostomy, and the procedure is going to be sort of of a Hartmann type.
+What do you want to call the stuff to me?
+Left colectomy, sigmoid resection, and we're going to do a end colostomy, and the procedure is going to be sort of of a Hartmann type.
 Go right there.
+Yeah.
 Yep.
 So this is just simply so that we can mature this - right - without any problems - yeah, I think we’ll bring it right up to the left.
 I don't think it will get reversed.
 The possibility is there for sure, but um… That's going to bleed there, so go down.

-So if you guys wanted to take an image of the specimen did.
+So if you guys wanted to take an image of the specimen.
 We already got it.
 You did.

 Hi it's Dr. Berger.
 I just want to call to say the surgery is done.
 We did get the tumor out.
 We did get all around the tumor.
 He actually had a fair amount of ascites in his belly and very very dilated sigmoid colon.
 I ended up doing a colostomy.
 I didn't think it was safe to put him back together.
 I don't think he would have healed the anastomosis; I think he would have gotten quite ill.
 So hopefully this will actually work out better for him from a quality-of-life standpoint too.
 It is reversible, so we can do something different if necessary, but I don't think he would have tolerated anything else.
 I'll get in touch with you again.
 Thank you.